hatonthecat/hatonthecat/README.md

+""Certainly all historical experience confirms the truth - that man would not have attained the possible unless time and again he had reached out for the impossible." -Max Weber"
+---

 Hello, I am like a [Just-in-time](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiler in real life.
 That means I improvise almost everything in my free time.
 Some of this is by choice, and the rest, is undetermined.